andrewsonga/Total-Recon/README.md

 - [x] Inference and Evaluation code for 4 select sequences of our stereo RGBD dataset
 - [x] Raw data and pre-optimized models for all sequences of our dataset
 - [x] Training code (per-object pretraining and joint-finetuning)
-- [ ] [ETA: October 31st] Data preprocessing code for user-provided RGBD videos
+- [x] Data preprocessing code for user-provided RGBD videos

 ## Getting Started